Rutgers University – SC&IAA Constitution and By-Laws

 Section 1.
 The President shall preside at all meetings of the Association and of the Executive Committee.
 They shall appoint all committees or shall delegate to the chairperson this responsibility, and they are an ex-officio member of each committee.

 Section 3.
 The Secretary shall prepare minutes and maintain records of all meetings.
+Should both the President and Vice President be absent, the duties of President then fall under the responsibility of the Secretary.

 Section 4.
 The Treasurer shall expedite all expenditures of funds, maintain records of finances and prepare periodic financial reports.
+Should the President, Vice President and Secretary all be absent, the duties of President then fall under the responsibility of the Treasurer.

 Section 5.
 The following shall serve as voting members of the Executive Committee by direct election of the membership at the annual meeting: President, Vice President, Secretary, Treasurer, and ten members-at-large.
 The 10 member-at-large positions should be filled with at least one representative from each of the School of Communication and Information degree programs: Master of Communication and Information Science Program, Master of Library and Information Studies program, Ph.D. in Communication, Information, and Library Studies program, and the undergraduate programs.
 Should any position become vacant, the President may appoint a person to serve in the interim.